Case Studies

 Joe was evaluated for possible deep brain stimulation (DBS) but because he did not respond to high doses of levodopa/carbidopa, DBS was not elected.
 He stayed on low doses of Parkinson’s medication because it seemed to help motor symptoms.
 In retrospect, the medication may have exacerbated his hallucinations.

-During the final two years of his life, Joe was unable to form sentences and, eventually, unable to speak.
+During the final two years of life, Joe was unable to form sentences and, eventually, unable to speak.
 When Joe died, his family donated his brain to the Mayo Clinic, Jacksonville, intending to support medical research into MSA.
 Autopsy revealed that Joseph had been struggling with Lewy Body Dementia (LBD), consistent with symptoms of dementia and hallucinations, not MSA.

-ANDY RUSSO
+ANDREW RUSSO

 Andy’s first symptoms appeared in the late 1980s and early 1990s.
 He would act out dreams, speaking loudly while punching the wall, holding onto the bed rail, or punching wildly as if boxing.